 A \emph{coarse homomorphism} between groups with equi bi-invariant coarse structures $\crse G= (G,\mathcal E)$, $\crse H=(H,\mathcal F)$ is a coarse map $\crse{\phi\colon G\to H}$ such that

 where $\phi\colon G\to H$ is any representative of $\crse \phi$.

 \begin{example} If $G$ is a finitely normally generated group, let $\varcrs{bw}$ be the coarse structure defined by the bi-invariant word metric $\dbw$ associated with the closure under conjugacy of a finite normally generating set $S$ (as explained in the introduction).
-It is worthwhile to note that, while $\dbw$ depends on $S$ and is hence only defined up to Lipschitz equivalence, $\varcrs{bw}$ does not depend at all on the choice of generating set.
-In this setup, a map $q\colon (G,\varcrs{bw})\to (\mathbb R,\varcrs{\abs{\variable}})$ defines a coarse homomorphisms if and only if it is a quasimorphism.
+It is worthwhile to note that, while $\dbw$ depends on $S$ and is, hence, only defined up to a Lipschitz equivalence, $\varcrs{bw}$ does not depend at all on the choice of the finite normally generating set.
+In this setup, a map $q\colon (G,\varcrs{bw})\to (\mathbb R,\varcrs{\abs{\variable}})$ defines a coarse homomorphism if and only if it is a quasimorphism.

-Here the assumption of finite normal generation is used to define $\dbw$, which is a `nice' bi-invariant metric in that every quasimorphism $G\to \mathbb R$ is Lipschitz and hence controlled as a map between metric spaces $(G,\dbw)\to (\mathbb R,\abs{\variable})$.
+Here the assumption of finite normal generation is used to define $\dbw$, which is a `nice' bi-invariant metric for which every quasimorphism $G\to \mathbb R$ is Lipschitz and so it is controlled as a map between metric spaces $(G,\dbw)\to (\mathbb R,\abs{\variable})$.
 For a general group $G$ such a metric will not exist.